Thomas Benson (1708–1772): Illegal activities

 Despite the advice his brother left in his will, Benson continued to trade and expanded his operations into illegal activities including avoidance of paying customs duties on his imports, a large part of which were of tobacco from the American colonies, a trade in which Bideford was pre-eminent.
 He stored his smuggled goods in a cave on Lundy, which were discovered and the Sheriff of Devon was directed to levy the penalties on Benson.
 In 1752 he failed to pay some £8,000 of duty on imports valued at £40,000 and was prosecuted in the Court of Exchequer for non-payment.
 His estates, including Nap, were sequestered by the Crown.

 In 1752 he obtained insurance at Exeter for his ship Nightingale which was fully laden with a valuable cargo of pewter, linen and salt, supposedly sailing for Maryland in America.
 However he gave orders to his captain and relative by marriage, John Lancey, to secretly unload the goods onto Lundy, and to scuttle the vessel.
 On 3 August 1752 the captain put the plan into action and scuttled the vessel in the Bristol Channel.
 The plot was discovered by the authorities following a confession by a crew member and Lancey was convicted, and hanged at Execution Dock in London on 7 June 1754.
 The episode is the subject of crime novel Hell and High Water by Tanya Landman.

 Benson fled to Portugal in 1753, and his English assets and lands were seized by the Crown.
 Halsbury was later sold to the Davie family of nearby Orleigh.
 In Portugal he was joined by two of his remaining ships, and with his nephew Thomas Stafford he established one of the largest English trading companies in that country.
-He is said to have died in Oporto in 1771 at the age of 64, but no direct evidence of this has been found.
+He is said to have died in Porto in 1771 at the age of 64, but no direct evidence of this has been found.